-Pairing wine with aphrodisiac foods sparked a passionate debate on CTV’s Canada AM this morning.
-(It’s never to early too think about it.)
+Pairing wine with aphrodisiac foods sparked a passionate debate on CTV’s Canada AM.
+(It’s never to early too think about it … wine, that is.)

 We’ll match libido-lifting dishes with different wine types to stimulate all of your senses.